 shilojackson.com

 Painting gives me a sense of satisfaction and accomplishment that I’ve not found elsewhere in life.
 My current focus is trompe l'oeil painting.
 I love the trickery and the responses that I hear when it's discovered that a cork board is indeed a 2-D painting and not a 3-D object.
-My work allows viewers to question what they are actually seeing.
+My work allows viewers to question what they are seeing.
 As in life, things are not always what they seem upon first inspection.
 It's important to take a closer look.